Kaiiso/poker-displayer/README.md

 ```

 ## Usage
-Go to `api/config/config.json` and replace by your database configuration and create all the 3 database.
+Go to `api/config/config-example.json`, rename the file by taking off `-example` and replace information in the file by your database configuration and create all the 3 database.

 Then run these commands :